 Like most things, practice makes perfect.
 And no differently, if you want to improve your coding skills the best thing to do is practice coding more.
 But what are the various ways you can practice coding?

-From interactive tutorials to completing your own projects.
-From open source projects to developer communities.
-Here are 5 ways to help you practice coding and in turn develop your skills.
+Here’s 5 ways to help you practice coding and in turn develop your programming skills.

 Maybe you’re practising because you want to land a job as a developer eventually.
 Or you have a project in mind you want to accomplish, but first you need to develop your skills in a particular programming language.